-Furthermore, be aware that LIKE operators disallow a binary search within the NUSI data blocks as the row pointer array is sorted by ROWHASH of the indexed columns (or a 4-byte integer value) but the LIKE operator is not hashable.
+Furthermore, be aware that LIKE operators disallow a binary search within the NUSI data blocks as the row pointer array is sorted by ROWHASH of the indexed columns (or a 4-byte integer value), but the LIKE operator is not hashable.
 The only kind of access would be a full table scan of the NUSI sub-table, which makes sense if the number of NUSI data blocks to be read is significantly lower than the number of base table data blocks accessed with an FTS.

 The Solution without Teradata Indexing